TonaTony/T-Stock-Management-System-Java-project/T-Stock Management System [RUNNABLE JAR FILE]/README.md

 the system namely: Purchases, Clients and Analytics & Reports are unavailable in this initial version because they haven’t been added yet but will be added and available in subsequent versions.
-There is also a preview system as guest option to show a quick view of what the system looks like but without any functionality because login is required to access the system functionalities.
+There is also a preview system as guest option to show a quick view of what the system looks like but without any functionality because login is required to access the system functionalities.\
---
+---
 Instructions:
 - Open and run XAMPP and start the Apache and SQL modules.
 - Import the " tsms_projectdb.sql " database into XAMPP.